 The purple in Kestrel White isn’t terribly prounounced, so don’t let this to you from using it.

-Instead, make sure it works in your space by picking up a Samplize square before you paint the whole room.
-More on Samplize squares later.
+Instead, make sure it works in your space by picking up a Samplize sheet before you paint the whole room.
+More on Samplize sheets later.

 Is Kestrel White Warm or Cool?